Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 Neuroblastoma sometimes goes away on its own.
-If your child needs treatment, he may need more than one of the following:
+If your child needs treatment, he or she may need more than one of the following:

 - Surgery is used to remove the tumor.
-Your child may need more than one surgery if the cancer spread to other parts of his body.
+Your child may need more than one surgery if the cancer spread to other parts of his or her body.